kokolegorille/app/README.md

 #### Asdf

-In this demo I will use asdf to install requested package.
+In this demo I will use asdf to install requested packages.

 Reference: https://github.com/asdf-vm/asdf